SuperThunder/SmallProjects/A.W. Stdlib Spec.md

 1. Both the string and any numbers of tokens should be arbitrily selecteable; "" as the string meaning any string
 2. An alternate version may be non-strict delineation, the delineaters on both sides can be different chars; ex 'token] being valid
 3. As with string comparing, there is the possibility for out of bounds access; potentially requiring an upper bound to be given
+4. One optional form will be giving one array of tokens that are valid left side tokens, and one array of tokens that are valid right side tokens

 ##Return the length of a string
 1. By normal C methods, this relies on a null terminator, or some other delineator, existing in the string.
 This is of course extremely unsafe to expect.